rshahmoh/rshahmoh.github.io/_pages/about.md

 My research focuses on understanding the adaptive responses of organisms to human-altered environments, integrating toxicological, population ecology, and evolutionary mechanisms to address pressing questions in organismal biology and conservation.
 Having received my PhD training in toxicology, I've found my time as a Postdoctoral Fellow, dedicated to expanding my knowledge in evolutionary biology and genomics, to be truly riveting.

-My career goal is to advance our scientific understanding of the interplays between evolutionary biology and toxicology and leverage this knowledge to address emerging threats and persistent conservation challenges for biodiversity.
+My career goal is to advance our scientific understanding of the interplays between evolutionary biology and toxicology and to leverage this knowledge to address emerging threats and persistent conservation challenges for biodiversity.

 Let's work together to advance scientific understanding and address conservation challenges with expertise and collaboration.